ThreeMammals/Ocelot/README.md

 that maps the HttpResponseMessage onto the HttpResponse object and that is returned to the client.
 That is basically it with a bunch of other features.

-## Contributing

-Pull requests, issues and commentary welcome!
-No special process just create a request and get in touch either via gitter or create an issue.

 ## How to install

 Ocelot is designed to work with ASP.NET core only and is currently